Katsu Curry (カツカレー)

 - Vegetable oil – The oil aids in caramelizing the vegetables and lends some richness to the curry sauce.

 - Japanese curry powder – Japanese curry powder is a blend of 20 spices that is better to buy than making yourself.
+S&B and Gaban are two brands I’d recommend.
 That being said, if you really want to make it yourself, here’s a recipe for Japanese Curry Powder.